-Kathy Weyer is a writer, having retired from many different professions including Human Resources Administration, Marriage and Family Counseling and running several non-profit agencies.
+Kathy Weyer is a writer, having retired from many different professions including Human Resources Administration.
+Marriage and Family Counseling and running several non-profit agencies.
 Her experiences in those roles have given her fodder for writing fiction and some fact-based articles that have run in national magazines.

-She is now our Membership liaison and you can find Kathy at www.kathyweyer.com or on Facebook at www.Facebook.com/kathyweyerauthor or at firstname.lastname@example.org with any questions or suggestions.
+She is now our Membership liaison and you can find Kathy at www.kathyweyer.com or on Facebook at www.Facebook.com/kathvweverauthor or at email@example.com with any questions or suggestions.

-Michael Hirschbein originally began volunteering at the Library by helping with the children’s Summer Reading program, the DVD & CD sales and at special events.
-He felt that the group of wonderful, caring folks working for the Friends shared his own goals to promote reading, literacy and community involvement.
-When asked why he wanted to join the Board in 2017, Michael replied: "This will be my first experience on the Board and I'm also looking forward to joining the Events Committee."...And join the Events Committee he has -- with gusto! -- by handily landing AMIN CASA, the historic Gloria Swanson residence, for our Annual Meeting.
+Michael Hirschbein originally began volunteering at the Library by helping with the children’s Summer Reading Program, the DVD & CD sales and at special events.
+He felt that the group of wonderful, caring folks working for the friends shared his own goals to promote reading, literacy and community involvement.
+When asked why he wanted to join the Board in 2017, Michael replied: "This will be my first experience on the Board and I'm also looking forward to joining the Events Committee."...And join the Events Committee he has - with gusto! - by handily landing AMIN CASA, the historic Gloria Swanson residence, for our Annual Meeting.

 Michael has lived in Palm Springs since 2012, after retiring as an architect in Los Angeles; he is also on the Palm Springs Planning Commission.

 Laura Miller is currently serving as a tireless Volunteer Coordinator for all of our events.
-"I love the Library and want to help it grow to meet the needs of our changing community.
-I am an active volunteer-- working at the Friends' Book Sales and on the Membership Committee, at the Mizell Senior Center and with the Neighborhood Safety and Security Committee.
+"I love the Library and want to help it grow to meet the needs or our changing community.
+I am an active volunteer-working at the Friends Book Sales and on the Membership Committee at the Mizell Senior Center and with the Neighborhood Safety and Security Committee.
 I have always been interested in libraries since growing up in L.A. and spending many after-school hours in one."

-Because libraries are vitally important in promoting literacy, critical thinking and communication skills while nurturing our creativity and personal development, I look forward to working with the Friends because libraries - more than ever -- remain vitally important in a community's overall welfare, and I want to contribute to that.
+Because libraries are vitally important in promoting literacy, critical thinking and communication skills while nurturing our creativity and personal development, I look forward to working with the Friends because libraries - more than ever - remain vitally important in a community's overall welfare, and I want to contribute to that.